iLib-js/ilib-mono/README.md

 ### v1.0.0

 - initial version
-- Parser for jsx files
+- Parser for jsx and js files
 - Rules for react resources